Welcome everybody to the Reception section of the website.

 Reading at Home

 In Reception, it is important that you read with your child at least 3 times a week and sign their reading record.
-Children must have their reading records signed by an adult to gain a reading Dojo point.
-Children who read 5 times a week can earn 2 Dojos.
 A member of the Reception team will check reading records daily, so please ensure that reading records are returned to school each day.

 Support children to apply their phonic knowledge by saying letter sounds and blending those sounds together to read a word.
+See Saw has all of the RWI videos on how to say the sounds.
 Also, continue to demonstrate reading for pleasure and reading stories to your child.

 Practise reading sight words daily.
 These are the tricky words children cannot use their phonics to sound out, they learn them by sight.
 Children learn best by repeated exposure to the words, by seeing them and saying them and by playing games.
-At Lark Hill, we call these Red Words and your child will bring a set home with their first reading book, we will test them when reading in class and when they know all the words in that set they will move on to the next.
-Below is also the Red Words we teach in school.
+At Lark Hill, we call these Red Words and your child will bring a set home with their first reading book, we will check them when reading in class.
+The words are linked to the colour of book your child will bring home.

 Seesaw

-Seesaw is an online learning journal that documents a very special record of a child’s experiences, development and learning journey through their primary years.
+Seesaw is an online learning journal that documents a record of a child’s experiences, development and learning journey through their primary years.
 Using photos, videos and diary entries, Seesaw tells the story of your child and how they are growing and developing.
 Parents are able to view online their child’s progress and how much fun they’re having, whilst also uploading their own comments and media.
-Once your child has settled into their new class the class teacher will create their profile.
 If you can not access Seesaw please give your child’s class teacher your email address to activate your account.

 Please respond to the things that we post with a comment, and post your own photographs or videos so that we may share them in your child's home learning journey.
 Use the crib sheet below to guide you through uploading an observation to your child's account.